-Although it is possible that none of these portraits belonged to a king, it appears that the latter used a comparable iconography, as the images on these signet rings largely correspond to the portraits of the Lombard monarchs as attested in other formats.
+Although it is possible that none of these portraits belonged to a king, kings appearto have used comparable iconography, as the images on these signet rings largely correspond to the portraits of the Lombard monarchs, as can be seen in other formats.
 One famous example is the Agilulf plate, another is the gold foil cross of Beinasco.
-They also confirm the significance of beards and hair as signs of Lombard identity.
+They also confirm the significance of beards and hair as markers of Lombard identity.
 The Lombards only abandoned pseudo-imperial coinage under King Cunipert (d.
-700), which means that beards are only attested since the eighth century, when national coinage came up.
-Nonetheless, the mints discussed above confirm that the representations of Lombard kings did not significantly differ from the portraits showing members of their nobility.
+700), which means that beards are only found since the eighth century, when national coinage emerged.
+Nonetheless, the mints discussed above confirm that the representations of Lombard kings did not significantly differ from portraits of members of their nobility.

 Conclusion

-How did gentile rulers adopt or combine Roman and gentile traditions to create a new vision of rulership to present themselves on their signet rings and coins?
-Although the present study could only consider a sample of the available evidence, some tentative general conclusions may be drawn.
+How did gentile rulers adopt or combine Roman and gentile traditions to create a new vision of rulership and present themselves on their signet rings and coins?
+Although the present study could only consider a sample of the available evidence, some general conclusions may tentatively be drawn.
 The new rulers adopted imperial models to represent themselves.
 This is not surprising given that most of these authorities had emerged from inside the Roman world.
 Still, most of these portraits do include seemingly new elements that could be related to their gentile identity.
-For the Merovingian kings, the most distinctive feature was their long hair; for the Lombards, it was their beards, although in opposition to the former, this was not limited to the kings.
-For the Goths in Italy, and Odoacer, the new element was the moustache.
-For the Visigoths, no such marker is attested.
+For the Merovingian kings, the most distinctive feature was their long hair; for the Lombards, it was their beards, although unlike the former, this was not limited to the kings.
+For the Goths in Italy, and for Odoacer, the new element was the mustache.
+For the Visigoths, no such marker can be found.

 More recent research has shown that these features were not entirely new, as they had already evolved inside the Roman world.
-Long hair had become a marker of the late Roman military, while Romans at least occasionally wore moustaches.
-They did not need to be understood as gentile features.
-Still, gentile authorities combined them with ostensibly Roman elements to create new forms of representation, a procedure attesting to the significance attributed to such distinctive markers.
-While in Gaul, long hair soon represented royalty, moustaches were introduced in Italy as a new and conspicuous maker that went well with an overall imperial appearance.
+Long hair had become a marker of the late Roman military, while Romans, at least occasionally, wore mustaches.
+These did not need to be understood as gentile features.
+Still, gentile authorities combined them with ostensibly Roman elements to create new forms of representation, a procedure that proves the significance attributed to such distinctive markers.
+While in Gaul, long hair soon represented royalty, and mustaches were introduced in Italy as a new and conspicuous marker that went well with an overall imperial appearance.
 In any case, the significance attributed to a distinct hairstyle or beard is remarkable.